 • Public Information Committee Charter

-This Senior Management Information lists the senior managers and their respective areas of responsibility.
+This Executive Leadership Information lists the executive leadership team members and their respective areas of responsibility.

 OPPD has internal policies in place to maintain and lay out the structures of corporate oversight.
 The following documents or regulatory links provide corporate oversight information and company expectations regarding employee business practices and ethics.